Icelk/kvarn/README.md

 For Kvarn chute downloads for Linux, go [here](https://github.com/Icelk/kvarn/actions/workflows/chute.yml) and download the artefact from the topmost job.

+# Documentation

+Documentation of the main branch can be found at [doc.kvarn.org](https://doc.kvarn.org/).

+To document with information on which cargo features enables the code, set the environment variable `RUSTFLAGS` AND `RUSTDOCFLAGS` to `--cfg docsrs` (e.g. in Fish `set -x RUSTFLAGS "--cfg docsrs"; set -x RUSTDOCFLAGS "--cfg docsrs"`) and then run `cargo +nightly doc`.

 # Contributing

 This library, and all other sub-projects, are distributed under the Apache License 2.0.